apache/airflow/UPDATING.md

 ## Airflow Master

+### Remove serve_logs command from CLI

+The ``serve_logs`` command has been deleted.
+This command should be run only by internal application mechanisms and there is no need for it to be accessible from the CLI interface.

 ### Remove gcp_service_account_keys option in airflow.cfg file

 This option has been removed because it is no longer supported by the Google Kubernetes Engine.
 The new